Configuring Bacularis#

 Autochanger management#

-• update slots by scanning tape labels written onto volume
+• Update slots by scanning tape volume labels

 Automatic autochanger configuration#

-• when you don’t have the autochanger configured and you want to add it both to Bacula and Bacularis.
+• You don’t have an autochanger configured and want to add one to both Bacula and Bacularis

-• when you would like to add a single tape drive to Bacula
+• You want to add a standalone tape drive to Bacula

 Video guide about adding autochanger management to Bacularis